-When your genoa is completely unfurled for sailing, the forward edge of the genoa car should be 6'-8'' / 2032mm aft of the outer shroud.
+When your genoa is completely unfurled for sailing, the forward edge of the genoa car should be 10'-0" / 3048mm aft of the inner shroud base.
 This will be your 'all-purpose' lead position.

-- This will be appropriate for wind strengths of 7-12 knots true wind. - In fewer than 7 knots of true wind move the lead position forward one hole.
-This will make the genoa more powerful for light air sailing. - In more than 14 knots of wind, you may move the lead aft one hole or begin to consider reefing the headsail. - The genoa should be sheeted so that there is sufficient tension on the sail to bring the leech to between 4"-8" / 100-200mm from the tip of the lower spreader and "inside" of the upper spreader.
-The sail should be between 5"-10" / 125-250mm outside the shroud base.
+The following will be appropriate for wind strengths of 7-12 knots true wind.

+- 1. In fewer than 7 knots of true wind move the lead position forward one hole; this will make the genoa more powerful for light air sailing. - In more than 14 knots of wind, you may move the lead aft one hole or begin to consider reefing the headsail. - 3.
+The genoa should be sheeted so that there is sufficient tension on the sail to bring the leech to between 4"-8" / 100-200mm from the tip of the lower spreader and "inside" of the upper spreader.
+The sail should be between 5"-10" / 125-250mm outside the shroud base. - 4.
+You can use your fist as a visual guide it sheeting the leech close to the shrouds; one fist width at shroud base and lower spreader in 10 knots and under, 2 fists in over 10 knots. - 5.
+In very light air, you might find that the upper leech contacts the shroud about half way between the two.
+If this is the case you need to ease the sheet to free up the leech.